rachelnertia/rachelnertia.github.io/_drafts/2024-in-cycling.md

 I could now go for rides on rougher terrain, so I did.
 In April, as soon as the weather and day-length allowed, Kara took me out for a night of camping in the Pentlands.
 This was my first night in a tent since I was wee.
 I didn't sleep much!
 It was too bright, I couldn't get comfy, and my ears were attentively listening to everything outside the tent.
 In subsequent camping trips I managed to sleep, having invested in a blindfold, an inflatable pillow to go with my inflatable mattress, and as for my ears... that just took practice.
 I'm not an earplug enjoyer.

+The intersection of biking and camping is called 'bikepacking'.
+People are very nerdy (and, of course, tediously opinionated[^2]) about it.
+You can spend a lot of time -- and money -- optimizing the weight and ergonomics of what you're carrying on the bike's frame.
+I had a few stressful pre-adventure days this year attempting to pack everything I needed on the bike, trying to find the right bags, straps, and so on, before cramming as much as I could onto the frame.

+[^2]: By some definitions it's only 'bikepacking' if the bags are attached to the frame itself - pannier bags on a rack don't count.
+I reckon that idea can fuck right off.

+It's not a challenge I enjoy, so I'm grateful for the experience I've gained and equipment I've gathered while figuring it all out which will hopefully make things smoother in the future.

 ### The John Muir Way

 My next excursion was a three-day ride along the John Muir Way from Helensburgh to Dunbar, also with Kara.
 We were originally planning to camp the first night on this one, but covered too much ground on the first day and by the time we started thinking about setting up camp we were already in the north-of-Glasgow sprawl that begins about Lennoxtown[^2], where everything is either farmland, parkland, someone's house or someone's garden.
 We got the train back to Edinburgh from Croy and stayed at mine that night instead, then went back out in the morning to continue the route[^3].
 Leg two of our journey took us from there back to Edinburgh, via the Falkirk Wheel, South Queensferry, and a rather nervewracking trip up and down Corstorphine Hill.
 Day three took us from Edinburgh to Dunbar.
 Most of the route as far as North Berwick was familiar, but the rest was uncharted territory for me.
 East Lothian a bit boring, but the route took us past some wee points of interest -- not that we were in any mood to stop and investigate them, being hours from completing the ride!